SUMMER TAX TIPS

 You may have to file FBAR if you had a financial interest in or signature authority over at least one financial account located outside of the United States; and the aggregate value of all foreign financial accounts exceeded $10,000 at any time during the calendar year to be reported.
-The FBAR is a calendar year report and must be filed on or before April 18, 2017 with six months automatic extension.
+The FBAR is a calendar year report and must be filed on or before June 30 of the year following the calendar year (June 30, 2016) being reported.
 FBAR must be filed electronically through FinCEN’s BSA E-Filing System.

 There are various limitations, thresholds and procedures for many of the deduction and filings.
 Please consult your CPA/Tax attorney/or tax consultant for proper guidance with the above subject matter.